 Active duty military, military spouses, and veterans can use their TA, and GI Bill® benefits for program tuition.
 Program eligibility varies by benefit.

 A good rule of thumb is 10-15 hours of study time per course, per week.
 Full-time students spend about 40 hours studying each week when taking a full course load.

 The College of Exercise Science completes transfer credit evaluations free of charge.
 Once you complete your application, simply request that your past schools send your official transcripts to our Registrar.
 The application will provide information on what to request and where to have it sent, and an assigned admissions advisor will be standing by to assist you with any questions you have along the way.

 No, there is no required credit minimum.
 A full-time course load is 12-15 credits per quarter, but many of our students work as well as attend school.
 Our program is flexible to meet your needs.

-For over 30 years, the ISSA College of Exercise Science has worked with the military to help both active duty service members and veterans achieve their education goals.
+Designated as a Military Friendly School, the ISSA College of Exercise Science works hard to help both active duty service members and veterans achieve their education goals.
 Our programs are specifically designed to be flexible so you can easily manage your coursework during your service.